noele952/Pico_Soil_Moisture_Monitor/README.md

 4. Configure the necessary parameters in the code, such as Wi-Fi credentials and Blynk authentication token.
 5. Run the main script on your microcontroller.

-The soil moisture monitor can be powered by USB, or a 3V battery
+The soil moisture monitor can be powered by the USB port on the pico board, or plug in a 3V(AA x 2) battery.
+2 moisture sensors are attached.
+If a sensor reads low moisture, the LED below the sensor lights up.
+Pressing the button will dispaly the current moisture percentage for sensor 1, press again to see the value for sensor 2, and a third press clears the screen.

 ## Contributing